kema-dev/ft_irc/README.md

 <img src=https://github.com/kemadev/ft_irc/blob/b954ea38e42e1cb009e44efb1530bbfc73e8e54b/img/screenshot.png></img>

-ft_irc is a 42 project, aiming to create an IRC server written in C++
+ft_irc is a 42 project, aiming to create an IRC server written in C++, compliant with IRC's RFC

-You can find the full subject <a href="/doc/en.subject.pdf">here</a>
+You can find full subject <a href="/docs">here</a>

 <p align="right">(<a href="#top">back to top</a>)</p>